 Many times, neuropsychological evaluations, when done by a Clinical Psychologist or another Learning Disability Specialist, can be very helpful in terms of understanding your child.
 Evaluations can also provide recommendations to help advocate for her in the school system.
 Finally, the psychologist or learning specialist will meet with you individually to review the test results and explain your child’s diagnoses to you.

+Never be afraid to ask questions or ask for reading materials!
+It is important that you are able to advocate and support your child.
 Please don’t hesitate to contact us if we can be of any further help or support at 319-358-6520.

 *This table is adapted from one composed by Kate Kelly on this website.